MJDelas/delas-lab-website/recruitment/index.md

 # {% include icon.html icon="fa-solid fa-user-plus" %}Join our team:

-Our team is still growing!
+Our team is still growing.
 We are generously funding by [Wellcome](https://wellcome.org/grant-funding/schemes/career-development-awards).

 ## Postdoctoral Positions: